DaemonicLabs/Voodoo/README.md

 ## Server Deployment

 create a server package \
-`./cotm.kt pack server -o ".server"`
+`./gradlew cotm pack server -o ".server"`

 that creates a server *package* in `.server/`
  1. upload that package to **different** folder on your minecraft server